Variants of Jacobi polynomials in coding theory: Introduction

 \section{Introduction}

 In~\cite{MMC1972}, MacWilliams, Mallows and~Conway provided the notion of the joint weight enumerator of two $\FF_{q}$-linear codes.
 The joint weight enumerators of codes were studied by Dougherty, Harada and~Oura~\cite{DHO} over the finite ring $\ZZ_{k}$ of integers modulo ~$k ~(k \geq 2)$.
 Furthermore, the average of the joint weight enumerators of two binary codes were introduced by Yoshida~\cite{Y1989}.
 Consecutively, Yoshida~\cite{Y1991} defined the average intersection number of two binary codes.
 In~\cite{CMxxxx}, Chakraborty and~Miezaki studied the average of the complete joint weight enumerators of codes over $\FF_{q}$ and $\ZZ_{k}$ and defined the average complete joint weight enumerators as a generalization of the average joint weight enumerators in~\cite{Y1989}.
 They also studied the average intersection number of two codes over $\FF_{q}$ and $\ZZ_{k}$.
 The notion of the Jacobi polynomial of a code over $\FF_{q}$ was introduced by Ozeki~\cite{Ozeki1997}.
 A successive study of the Jacobi polynomial of a binary code was carried out by Bonnecaze, Mourrain and Sol\'e~\cite{BMS1999} to construct various kinds of designs.
 The concept of the $g$-th Jacobi polynomial of a binary code was given by Honma, Okabe and~Oura~\cite{HOO2020}.
 They also obtained the MacWilliams identity for the $g$-th Jacobi polynomials.
 In the present paper, we give the notion of the complete joint Jacobi polynomials of codes over $\FF_{q}$ and $\ZZ_{k}$ and obtain the MacWilliams type identity for the polynomials.
 We also define the average Jacobi polynomial and the average complete joint Jacobi polynomial of codes over $\FF_{q}$ and $\ZZ_{k}$, and give an analogue of the main theorem in~\cite{Y1989} for each of the polynomial.
+Moreover, as a generalization of the complete joint Jacobi polynomials and the average complete joint Jacobi polynomials, we introduce the concept of the~$g$-fold complete joint Jacobi polynomials and the average $(g+1)$-fold complete joint Jacobi polynomials, respectively of codes over~$\FF_{q}$ and~$\ZZ_{k}$.
 Finally, we define the average Jacobi intersection number and give a formula to compute the numbers.
-We also give some numerical examples of the average Jacobi intersection number of Type~II codes.
-Throughout this paper, we assume that $\mathfrak{R}$ denotes either the finite field $\FF_{q}$ of order $q$, where $q$ is a prime power or the ring $\ZZ_{k}$ of integers modulo~$k$ for some positive integer $k \ge 2$.
+We also give some numerical examples of the average Jacobi intersection number for Type~$\II$ codes.